 - Encourage guests to bring in additional materials or ideas for creative autumn wreaths to share.

 Fall birthday party ideas

 Libras, Scorpios, and Sagittariuses, this is your season to celebrate and shine.
-Need help making your special day sparkle?
-Here are 10 fall birthday party ideas that are sure to connect everyone in your constellation.
+After choosing the right birthday invitations, check out these fall birthday party ideas that are sure to connect everyone in your constellation.

 - Bocce ball

 Gather in the backyard, or at the beach if it’s still warm enough, for a night of celebration underneath the autumn stars.

 - Buy some roasting sticks or find some long, skinny branches and offer your guests snacks to cook over an open-flame fire.

 - Serve hot dogs with all the fixings.

 - To really make the night special, cook a big pot of chili for your guests to eat on its own or to turn their franks into chili dogs.